HiroKenEz/TwitchClipsDownloader/README.md

 selenium 4 is required ....

-creates a "Clips.txt" file in the same folder as "main.py"
+create a "Clips.txt" file in the same folder as "main.py"

 you need chrome and chromedriver